-In the last few decades, the cruise industry has ballooned into a multi-billion-dollar industry with more than 27 million people going on cruises every year.
+In the last few decades, the cruise industry has ballooned into a multi-billion-dollar industry with nearly 30 million people going on cruises every year.
 It’s also gotten much more diverse than it used to be.
-Now, you can find a cruise in pretty much every category, including families with kids, adventurers, foodies and luxury travelers.
+You can find a cruise in pretty much every category nowadays, including families with kids, adventurers, foodies and luxury travelers.
 You can choose everything from room size and onboard facilities, to itineraries and even the general atmosphere of the cruise ship.
-Now, a new trend has emerged: adult only cruises.
+And another new trend has emerged: adult only cruises.

 Viking Ocean Cruises

 With a strict 18-years-or-older policy, all Viking Ocean Cruises have been adult-only cruises since the very beginning.
 Ever since they revolutionized the river cruise industry, with stylish ships appealing to an older demographic, they’ve been one of the leading cruise lines for grownups.
 With itineraries focused on immersion in local culture, cuisine and onshore activities, it’s a fantastic choice for a more sophisticated (and longer) cruise.

 Instead of offering all kinds of non-stop entertainment and 24-hour buffet restaurants, Viking Ocean Cruises gives its passengers the chance to actually relax in between ports.
 They strive to offer, as they themselves put it, “The Thinking Person’s Cruise“.
 Every detail you see on board a Viking ship was thoughtfully designed to allow you to completely immerse yourself in the destinations you’re visiting, as well as their culture, art, history and cuisine.